Gaz2600/NCWSafeEats/.github/ISSUE_TEMPLATE/feature_request.md

 labels: enhancement
 assignees: "Gaz2600"
 projects: "NCWSafeEats"
-Priority: ""
+priority: ""
-Status: "Planned"
+status: "Planned"
-Area: ""
+area: ""
 ---

 ### 📝 What would you like to see?